rschwa6308/Crossword-Puzzle-Solver/write-ups/project_writeup/progress_report.md

 ![](confidence_grid.png)

 Confidence in a cell is inherited from the confidence in the guess.
 Confidence values can be increased or decreased through corroboration or contradiction.
-In the case that a cell with confidence $c$ is corroborated by a new guess with confidence $c'$, we update according to the following rule:
+In the case that a cell with confidence c is corroborated by a new guess with confidence c', we update according to the following rule:

-$$c \gets 1 - (1 - c)(1 - c')$$
+c \gets 1 - (1 - c)(1 - c')

-Which corresponds to $\mathrm{Prob}(c \lor c')$ if we interpret confidence scores as independent probabilities.
+Which corresponds to \mathrm{Prob}(c \lor c') if we interpret confidence scores as independent probabilities.

 Performance metrics: